NOTES ON ISSUE 6: GLOSSARY

 The annual “long vacation,” when the legal activity of the courts was

-suspended, ran from July through October; Michaelmas Term – the first term
+suspended, ran from July to October; Michaelmas Term – the first term

-after the vacation – began at the beginning of November (Ford and Monod xx).
+after the vacation – began on November 2nd (Ford and Monod xx).

 Sydney was none the